-I had an opportunity to hear Greg and his band at a listening party at the famed Venetian Room in San Francisco’s Fairmont Hotel, hosted by radio station, KBLX – 102.9 FM.
+I heard Greg and his band at a listening party at the famed Venetian Room in San Francisco’s Fairmont Hotel, hosted by radio station, KBLX – 102.9 FM.

 Greg and the band sounded great, but he was still getting used to the idea of ‘fronting the band.’
 The hotel had a runway set up, jutting straight out from the stage.
 Clearly out of his comfort zone with that stage configuration, Greg felt the distance from his horn section.With his great musical presence and sense of humor, that discomfort is now clearly in the rear view mirror.

 Good timing, and a convergence of various events would find me in Greg‘s audience, again, years later (2006).
 Since Hidden Agenda, by 2006, Greg had release three more solo CD’s: Firefly, Midnight Morning, and Cool To The Touch